Jennewk/GEO441-Final-Portfolio/README.md

 ## Overview
 - This repository contains Google Colab Notebooks completed in GEO 441 at Miami University
-- I built this repository as a portfolio of my projects.
+- I built this repository as a portfolio of my assignments for this course.

 ## Basic Mapping